pachyderm/docs-content/2.3.x/concepts/pipeline-concepts/datum/_index.md

 Based on this specification file, the data in the `input` of your pipeline is turned in datums each of which can contain 1 to many files.
-Pachyderm provides a wide variety of ways to define the granularity of each datum.
+{{%productName%}} provides a wide variety of ways to define the granularity of each datum.

 For example, you can configure a whole branch of an input repository to be one datum, each top-level filesystem object of a given branch